About South Sterling

 The South Sterling Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Wayne County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for South Sterling, Pennsylvania residents are available through the local police department and authorized providers in Wayne County.
+Fingerprinting services for South Sterling, Pennsylvania residents are available through local police (where present) and authorized providers in Wayne County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the South Sterling Police Department or Wayne County Sheriff's Office for scheduling and fees.

 To register to vote in South Sterling, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Wayne County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in South Sterling, contact the Wayne County Clerk's office for schedules and ballot information.